Statute Law (Repeals) Act 1986

 The Statute Law (Repeals) Act 1986 (c.
 12) is an act of the Parliament of the United Kingdom.

-This act was partly in force in Great Britain at the end of 2010.
+As of 2026, the act remains partly in force in the United Kingdom.

+Background

-It implemented recommendations contained in the twelfth report on statute law revision, by the Law Commission and the Scottish Law Commission.
+The act implemented recommendations contained in the twelfth report on statute law revision, by the Law Commission and the Scottish Law Commission.

-Schedule 2
+Provisions

+Repealed enactments

+Section 1(1) of the act repealed 375 enactments, listed in parts I to XIII of schedule 1 to the act.